What are the chances of a normal fertile couple conceiving in one month?

 Also remember that you cannot "store up" sperm, which means that there is really no advantage to abstaining from sex if you are trying to conceive. having sex more than once a day is likely to decrease his sperm count.
 In this case, more is not always better, and in fact studies have shown that fresh sperm have a better chance of achieving a pregnancy than sperm which have been stored up for many days.

-Q. How can you time intercourse for conception?
+How can you time intercourse for conception?

-A. Unlike other animals, who know when to have sex in order to conceive (because the female is in "heat" or estrus when she ovulates), most couples have no idea when the woman ovulates.
+Unlike other animals, who know when to have sex in order to conceive (because the female is in "heat" or estrus when she ovulates), most couples have little to no ideas when the woman ovulates.
 The window of opportunity during which a woman can get pregnant every month is called her "fertile phase" – and is about 4-5 days before ovulation occurs.
 Timing intercourse during the "fertile period" (before ovulation) is important and can be easy to learn.
 You can use the free fertility calculator to do so.
 However, some couples are so anxious about having sex at exactly the right time that they may abstain for a whole week prior to the "ovulatory day " - and often the doctor is the culprit in this over-rigorous scheduling of sex.
 This over-attention can be counterproductive (because of the anxiety and stress it generates) and is not advisable.
 As long as the sperm are going in the vagina, it makes no difference which day they go in, so you can have sex as frequently as you like.
 Just make sure you have sex during the "fertile days" as well!

-Q. Does sexual position matter?
+Does sexual position matter?

-A. Pigs are very efficient at conserving semen - the boar literally screws his penis into the cervix of the vagina, obtaining a tight lock prior to ejaculation, to ensure that no semen leaks out.
+Sexula position may matter, but not necessarily.
+Pigs are very efficient at conserving semen - the boar literally screws his penis into the cervix of the vagina, obtaining a tight lock prior to ejaculation, to ensure that no semen leaks out.
 Humans do not have such well-designed mechanisms of technique - and perhaps this is because they are really not necessary.
 Leakage of semen after intercourse is completely normal.
 While many women worry that this means that they are not having sex properly or that their body is rejecting the sperm, actually leakage is a good sign – it means that the semen is being correctly deposited in the vagina.
 Of course, you can only see what leaks out, and not what goes in.
 Most doctors advise a male superior position and also advise that the woman remain lying down for at least 5 minutes after sex; she should not wash or douche afterwards.
 A number of products used for lubrication during intercourse, such as petroleum jelly, K-Y jelly or vaginal cream, have been shown to kill the sperm.
 Therefore, these products should be avoided if you are trying to get pregnant.
 A safe "sperm-friendly" lubricant is liquid paraffin, which is easily available at all large chemists.
 While it is traditionally consumed orally when used as a laxative, when using it to make a baby you need to apply it liberally locally.

-Q. How can the older woman check her fertility potential?
+How can the older woman check her fertility potential?

-A. FSH level.
+FSH level.
 Women who are more than 30 and who wish to postpone childbearing should get their FSH levels checked on Day 3 of their cycle.
 This is a simple blood test which allows the doctor to check your ovarian reserve (the quantity and quality of the eggs in your ovaries).
 A high level suggests poor ovarian reserve and should be a wake-up alarm that your biological clock is ticking away rapidly.
 It's important that this test should be done in a reliable laboratory.

-Q. Which is the "right time" to plan a baby?
+Which is the "right time" to plan a baby?

-A. While there can be no simple answer to this question, remember that a woman’s fertility is maximal between the ages of 20 and 30.
+While there can be no simple answer to this question, remember that a woman’s fertility is maximal between the ages of 20 and 30.
 Beyond the age of 30, fertility starts to decline; this drop is quite sharp after the age of 35, and precipitate after the age of 38.
 From a purely biologic point of view, nature has designed women’s bodies so that they have babies between the ages of 20 and 35.
 However, the right time to have a baby is a very personal and individual decision, which each couple needs to make for themselves.
 Public anxiety over infertility is fueled by countless magazines articles warning couples not to wait too long to start a family.
 We now see many patients who are "pre-infertile," who assume they’ll have trouble conceiving even before difficulties actually arise, just because they are more than 30 years old.

-Q. Has the fertility of couples declined in modern times?
+Has the fertility of couples declined in modern times?

-A. Possibly.
+Possibly.
 The reasons for this include:

 - The increasing age of women at the time of marriage and childbearing